The children in the Buckden are itching to get a glimpse of the newly refurbished playground.

 Consequently, the swings, slide, climbing frames, rotators, rockers, picnic tables and floor surfaces have all been revitalised, but more importantly now comply with safety regulations.
 What was a ‘drab and dreary’ location thanks to years’ of neglect, is now a much more welcoming area.
 It is anticipated that the playground will attract some 5,000 visitors per annum, predominantly up to 12-years of age.

 The playground upgrade owes largely in thanks to local business Mick George Ltd who generously donated £8,416 to Buckden Parish Council late last year.

 Buckden Parish Council assumed responsibility for the recreational facility in 2015, taking the reins from the Village Hall Trust who previously held accountability for the site, dating back to 2000 when the park’ was originally installed alongside ‘Millennium Hall’.

-Jon Stump, Finance Director at Mick George Ltd commented: ‘‘The Parish Council has been tirelessly seeking assistance to guarantee that the playground is suitably functioning ahead of the Spring months, and their efforts should be applauded.’’
+Jon Stump, Joint CEO at the Mick George Group commented: ‘‘The Parish Council has been tirelessly seeking assistance to guarantee that the playground is suitably functioning ahead of the Spring months, and their efforts should be applauded.’’

 Stump continued: ‘’This initiative is yet another example of how the Mick George Community Fund can help improve local amenities.
 Once again, we are pleased to be involved with another successful project.’’